 Keep your Cricut mats flat and free of lint by hanging them vertically as well.
-Most drawers are not big enough to accomodate a mat this size, so hanging just makes sense.
+Most drawers are not big enough to accommodate a mat this size, so hanging just makes sense.
 I use my pegboard wall to store these.

 The machine tool organizer keeps all your blades housing and tips organized in a way that protects them and is easy to see.

 In addition to blades, I have all kinds of Cricut tools and pens.
 This 3D printed organizer from ANP3DCreations on Etsy is the perfect way to store all those tools.
 Again, you could put these in a drawer.
 But when they are out in the open you can easily see what you have and grab the right tool for your project.

 These are just a few tips for organizing Cricut supplies.
 Keeping your materials, machines and tools organized will help you create more.

 If you like this post, be sure to pin and share it.